morrisonGithinji/Taleblogs/README.md

 ### Project-Name
 blogtales
 ### Description
-This is a personal blogging website where you can create and share your opinions and other users can read and comment on them
+This is a  blogging website where you can create and share your opinions and other users can read and comment and also delete blogs.